georgs-tumans/golang-scraper-bot/README.md

 ## Available tools/functionality

+### Savings bonds data

- - Fetching data about the current interest rates of the government issued savings bonds of the Republic of Latvia notifying the user in case the 12 months bonds interest rate is equal or higher than the desired configured value.
+Fetches data about the current interest rates of the government issued savings bonds of the Republic of Latvia notifying the user in case the 12 months bonds interest rate is equal or higher than the desired configured value.

+ Available commands:

+ - `/bonds_start` - starts up the bonds client
+ - `/bonds_stop` - stops the bonds client
+ - `/bonds_status` - gives the bonds client status
+ - `/bonds_set_interval <number><interval type>` - sets the interval at which bonds data will be fetched.
+Example command: `/bonds_set_interval 1h`.
+Available interval types: 'm'(minute), 'h'(hour), 'd'(day)

 ## Preconditions